Last Updated on September 11, 2024 by Kittredge Cherry

 There is also a Facebook group devoted to “Support for the Canonization of Mychal F. Judge, OFM.”

 Meanwhile his grave has become an informal shrine and pilgrimage site adorned with flags, flowers and trinkets.
 It is located in the Holy Sepulchre Cemetery in Totowa, New Jersey.
+The church where he served as a priest, St. Francis of Assisi Church and Friary, is also a place of remembrance that is recognized by New York City’s official LGBT Historic Sites Project.

 He may not be canonized yet by his own Roman Catholic Church, but he does appear on a new religious medal.
 Can canonization be far behind?
 His smiling face is framed by the words, “Mychal Judge, pray for us.”
 The round pendant comes in gold or silver with the option of a personalized message engraved on the reverse side.
 The Mychal Judge medal is available from the Customize the Charms Etsy shop.